Collierville, Tennessee

-Collierville is a town in Shelby County, Tennessee, United States, and a suburb located in the Memphis metropolitan area.
-With a population of 51,324 in the 2020 census, Collierville is the third largest municipality in the county after Memphis and Bartlett.
+Collierville (/ˌkɔːljərvɪl/ "call your ville" or /ˌkɔːljɜrvɪl/ "call yer ville"), officially the Town of Collierville, is a town in Shelby County, Tennessee, United States, and a suburb located in the Memphis metropolitan area.
+With a population of 51,324 in the 2020 census, Collierville is the third-largest municipality in the county after Memphis and Bartlett.
 It is home to the Carriage Crossing shopping mall and is served by Collierville Schools.

-Founded by entrepreneur Jesse R. Collier in 1836, Collierville was the site of the First and Second Battles of Collierville during the American Civil War, during which the town suffered severe damage.
+Founded by 19th-century businessman Jesse R. Collier in 1836, the settlement was the site of the first and second battles of Collierville during the American Civil War, during which the town suffered severe damage.
 After a period of regrowth, Collierville saw substantial economic expansion in the twentieth and twenty-first centuries and now boasts a high quality of life.

-Collierville's downtown area is listed on the National Register of Historic Places, and in 2014 Collierville's historic town square was ranked by Parade as the "Best Main Street" in America.
+Downtown Collierville is listed on the National Register of Historic Places, and in 2014 Collierville's historic town square was ranked by Parade as the "Best Main Street" in America.

 History

-Collierville is the second oldest town in Shelby County.
-The original town of Collierville was laid out in 1836 and named after entrepreneur Jesse R. Collier, who bought land and advertised it as "The Town of Collier"; the town was incorporated in 1850 under the mayorship of Richard Ramsey.
+The second oldest town in Shelby County, Collierville was laid out in 1836 and named after 19th century businessman Jesse R. Collier, who bought land and advertised it as "The Town of Collier".
+The original town was chartered in 1850 during the Richard Ramsey mayoral administration.